mley/cv/index.md

 - Developing an embedded automotive diagnostic system
 - Developing and integrating an IAM-System for a large german logistics company
-- Developing a Video-Helpdesk-System
+- Developing a video-helpdesk system
-- Developing a Self-checkout-System
+- Developing a self-checkout system
 - And many more

 ## Education